emberjs/rfcs/text/0000-controller-migration-path.md

 ## Summary

+ - Goal: For components to eventually make up the entirety of the view layer
  - Provide alternative APIs that encompass existing behavior currently implemented by controllers.
    1. query params
    2. passing state and handling actions to/from the template

  - Out of scope:
-   - Deprecating and eliminating controllers -- but the goal of this RFC is to provide a path to remove controllers from Ember altogether.
+   - Deprecating and eliminating controllers -- but the goal of this RFC is to provide a _path_ to remove controllers from Ember altogether.

  - Not Proposing
-   - Adding the ability to access more properties than `model` from the route template
    - Adding the ability to invoke actions on the route.
-   - Any changes to the `Route`
+   - Any changes to the `Route` or `Controller` as they exist today

 This'll explore how controllers are used and how viable alternatives can be for migrating away from controllers so that they may eventually be removed.

 ## Motivation

- - Many were excited about [Routable Components](https://github.com/ef4/rfcs/blob/routeable-components/active/0000-routeable-components.md).
+ - Many were excited about [Routable Components](https://github.com/ef4/rfcs/blob/routeable-components/active/0000-routeable-components.md) (This RFC is _not_ "Routable Components").
  - Many agree that controllers are awkward, and should be considered for removal (as mentioned in many #EmberJS2019 Roadmap blogposts).
  - There is, without a doubt, some confusion with respect to controllers:
    - should actions live on controllers?